Apple warns Thai activists 'state-sponsored attackers' may have targeted iPhones

-BANGKOK (REUTERS) - Apple Inc issued alert messages on Wednesday (Nov 24) to at least six activists and researchers who have been critical of Thailand's government, warning it believed their iPhones had been targeted by "state-sponsored attackers", according to activists and the alerts reviewed by Reuters.
+BANGKOK • Apple issued alert messages on Wednesday to at least six activists and researchers who have been critical of Thailand's government, warning it believed their iPhones had been targeted by "state-sponsored attackers", according to activists and the alerts reviewed by Reuters.

-Dr Prajak Kongkirati, a political scientist at Bangkok's Thammasat University, said he had received two emails from Apple warning it believed his iPhone and iCloud accounts had been targeted, along with a "threat notification" on his Apple account.
+Dr Prajak Kongkirati, a political scientist at Bangkok's Thammasat University, said he had received two e-mail messages from Apple warning it believed his iPhone and iCloud accounts had been targeted, along with a "threat notification" on his Apple account.

-Researcher Sarinee Achananuntakul and Thai activist Yingcheep Atchanont of Legal Monitoring group iLaw said they had received similar emails, while a rapper, a political activist, and a politician opposed to the government separately posted screenshots of the same email on their social media accounts.
+Researcher Sarinee Achananuntakul and Thai activist Yingcheep Atchanont of Legal Monitoring group iLaw said they had received similar messages, while a rapper, political activist, and politician opposed to the government separately posted screenshots of the same e-mail on their social media accounts.

 All are perceived as being critical of the Thai government.